minhuw/ghostsay/README.md

 }
 ```

+Replace `YOUR_MAC_IP` with your Mac's Tailscale network IP address.

+> [!WARNING]
-Replace `YOUR_MAC_IP` with your Mac's Tailscale network IP address. **Warning:** Do not expose this service to the public internet without proper security measures.
+> Do not expose this service to the public internet without proper security measures.